haihuynht/haihuynht/README.md

 - Contribute to developing and assisting with Robot Framework, Automation Engineering, and RF Test Engineering at work.
 - Build automation tools using Robot Framework
-- Targeting a Bachelor of Science in Engineering Physics from University of California San Diego as a long term academic goal.
+- Pursuing a Bachelor of Science in Computer Science through Western Governors University (WGU) with the long term goal of Georgia Tech Online Master of Science in Computer Science (OMSCS) with a focus in Computing Systems.

 ## 🛠️ Tools and Technologies
 - Python